Verruca: Diagnosis, Cause and Treatment

 A verruca can be painful as it starts to develop, and you may experience bleeding because of friction and pressure.
 Black spots on your skin are the result of bleeding.

-What is a Dying Verruca Hole?
+What is a dying verruca hole?

 When a verruca is dying, it stops actively growing and appears flat.
 The wart that was once skin coloured may have developed small black dots, also known as wart seeds.